Flexible Working Arrangements

 What your supervisor will do:

 Once your application has been received your supervisor has 21 days in which to respond to your request in writing.
 Your request can only be refused under reasonable business grounds.
 If your request is refused you will receive a written response containing the reason for the refusal.
-The Fair Work Ombudsman has released several documents relating to the application for a flexible working arrangement and they can be found in the box on the right.
+The Fair Work Commission has released several documents relating to the application for a flexible working arrangement and they can be found in the box on the right.